MontyPythoneer/AlphaBetaLib/README.md

 ## General Description
-PyAlphabet is a module to make editing and tweaking strings, lists, and dictionaries, easier.
+PyAlpha is a module to make editing and tweaking strings, lists, and dictionaries, easier.
 This module has many useful function and more will be coming.
-Here is a list of the ones that are available in PyAlphabet version 0.1:
+Here is a list of the ones that are available in PyAlpha version 0.1:
 * alphanum
 * numalpha
 * caesar_cipher